 Who to contact for general and public loans

-If you represent a museum, gallery or other public-service organisation, contact the Collections and Loans Registrar to discuss your needs and queries.
+If you represent a museum, gallery or other public-service organisation, contact the Loans Registrar to discuss your needs and queries.

 Who to contact for corporate loans